bg bg

 Pool-therapy-for-dogs

-Swimming sessions in a hydrotherapy pool are ideal if your dog suffers from arthritis or has a degenerative joint disease such as hip or elbow dysplasia.
+Swimming sessions in a hydrotherapy pool are ideal if your dog suffers from arthritis or has a degenerative joint disease, such as hip or elbow dysplasia.
 Canine water therapy in a pool also delivers a good cardiovascular workout and burns calories.
 It’s a great choice if your dog has a tendency to overindulge on treats!
 Dog therapy pools vary widely in size and depth, so it’s a good idea for dogs to wear a flotation device or at least a harness when swimming in one.
 A therapist should always be present to monitor the dog’s movements and progress.
 The downside of pool therapy, however, is that swimming is really the only form of exercise that can be performed.
 Other types of water therapy allow for a wider variety of activities.

 Underwater treadmills

-If you like hitting the gym for a cardio exercise on the treadmill, why not let your dog enjoy similar exercise while experiencing the benefits of hydrotherapy.
+If you like hitting the gym for a cardio exercise on the treadmill, why not let your dog enjoy similar exercise while experiencing the benefits of hydrotherapy?
 Underwater treadmills are perhaps the most common form of hydrotherapy for dogs.
 A treadmill is enclosed in a glass or plastic chamber.
 The dog walks in, the door is sealed shut, and a controlled flow of water enters the chamber.
 This water stops just above the dog’s hip joints.
 As the treadmill starts to move slowly, the dog starts walking.
 This walking motion strengthens joint muscles while removing the high-impact stress of walking on hard ground.
 Pressure on the joints is removed and walking is more comfortable for dogs with painful arthritis or those who are recovering from surgery.
 The therapist can tailor any session to the dog’s exact needs by controlling the speed, incline, water level, and duration of the treadmill session.
 This means different areas can be targeted to build and increase muscle mass while re-educating the dog’s walking gait and proprioception (sense of its own motion).
 Underwater treadmills are a particularly kind and effective way of managing the exercise needs of geriatric dogs.

 Whirlpool therapy